jady-sec/tpot-honeypot-project/README.md

   ![Kibana-dashboard-2](dashboard_2.png)
   Fig 3: Top cli inputs tried by attackers and suricata detections by country**

-- **OSINT Integration:** SpiderFoot scan on a top attacker IP to gather additional intel like associated domains and reputation.
+- **OSINT Integration:** SpiderFoot scan on a top attacker IP to gather additional intel and correlations with the threat intelligence.

   ![Spiderfoot-results](spiderfoot_scan.png)